tung-ngt/cloud-bigdata-project/README.md

 ./install_aws_cli.sh
 ./terraform.sh

-before running the terraform provision, remember to add the AWS access key to the path like in example-env.sh
+Before running the terraform provision, remember to add the AWS access key to the path like in example-env.sh

+Gen the ssh key and put it in the keys folder to use as the key pair for spark_admin aws user

 ### Provisioning the infrastruture
 ./terraform_provision_servers.sh <number-worker>